 CATHOLIC SERVICES APPEAL

 I am asking every parish family to make a pledge or a gift to this appeal.
 Our parish goal is $87,500 for the combined parishes of Sacred Heart and St. Joseph.
+So far we have 237 pledges for $81,000 from St. Joseph Parish and 12 pledges for $2500 from Sacred Heart Parish.
 Anything collected over and above this goal will be used for projects here in our parish.
-Pledge envelopes are in the pews and at all of the exits.
+Pledge envelopes are at each of the exits.

 SACRED HEART PARISH COUNCIL OR FINANCE COUNCIL MEMBERS